 The Baratza Sette 270Wi is one of the loudest grinders I’ve worked with.
 It won’t burst your eardrums, but you can’t converse while grinding.
 There have been several occasions where I’ve been talking with someone while preparing coffee using the 270Wi.
 I had to pause our conversation while I used the coffee grinder.
 We couldn’t hear each other over the noise of the grinder.

 The noise only lasts a few seconds, but it is difficult to make a morning coffee without waking the rest of the house.
 Even Baratza acknowledges they could’ve dampened the noise with a better casing, but “it is where it is” to meet the price point.

-For me, the noise isn’t a dealbreaker.
-But, it is for some people, including others on the team at Craft Coffee Spot.
+For me (Will), the noise isn’t a dealbreaker.
+But, it is for some others at Craft Coffee Spot (Marko).
 The noise level often comes up in other reviews as a non-starter for people who liked the grinder otherwise.

 Maintenance and Alignment

 The 270Wi is easy to take apart for cleaning and maintenance.
 The hopper comes off with a simple twist.
 You can access the burrs by unscrewing the adjustment rings.
 You don’t need any specialized tools to get into the grinder’s mechanisms, which makes it quite easy by burr grinder standards.